-Report reveals some women slapped, mocked during childbirth
+Report reveals widespread abuse of women during childbirth

 The new study led by the World Health Organization followed more than 2,000 women during labor and interviewed more than 2,600 women after childbirth.

 Some 42% reported physical or verbal abuse or discrimination during childbirth.
 Some women were punched, shouted at, scolded or forcibly held down.
+Younger, less-educated women are at risk of such mistreatment which also includes neglect by health workers or the use of force during procedures, the study said.

 Most of the abuse occurred in the 15 minutes before and during childbirth.
 The study cited research that found that “midwives and doctors described women as ‘uncooperative’ during this period and some justified using physical and verbal abuse as ‘punishment.'”

-Younger, less-educated women are at risk of such mistreatment which also includes neglect by health workers or the use of force during procedures, the study said.
+Health officials say the mistreatment of women during childbirth appears to be global, including in developed countries.
+But the practices are rarely documented and women often fear reporting such violations.
+Previous reports have documented physical abuse of women in eastern Europe, particularly those of Roma descent, including instances where women are forcibly separated from their newborns for several days.

+Abusive practices during maternal care have also been widely reported across Latin America, where Venezuela became the first country to legislate against specific unethical practices by adopting a law to ban so-called “obstetric violence” in 2007.

-Among the 2,016 women observed, 13% of the cesarean sections and 75% of the surgical cuts to the vagina were performed without consent.
+Among the 2,016 women observed in the new study, 13% of the cesarean sections and 75% of the surgical cuts to the vagina were performed without consent.
 In 59% of cases, vaginal examinations were performed without consent.

 “Younger, unmarried women were more likely to have non-consented vaginal examinations,” the study said.